LiorPytowski/SIMinspector/README.md

 ### Why would I want to edit the macro?
 No macro is perfect.
 And no macro is suited for all images.
 You may need to change commands in the macros.
 Hopefully this is not necessary, but it may happen.

+### How do I download files from here?
+Have a look at [this](https://blog.hubspot.com/website/download-from-github?hubs_content=blog.hubspot.com%2Fwebsite%2Fdownload-from-github&hubs_content-cta=downloading%20a%20file)